Remove blood stains with cold water and hydrogen peroxide

 4

-Immediately rinse the blood stain under cold running water, working the fabric gently with your fingers.
+Rinse the blood stain under cold running water immediately, working the fabric gently with your fingers.
 For stubborn residue, apply a small amount of 3% hydrogen peroxide directly to the stain, let it fizz for a few minutes, then rinse and wash.

 Why It Works

-Blood contains hemoglobin, a protein that coagulates with heat — which is why cold water is essential.
+Blood contains hemoglobin, a protein that coagulates with heat — making cold water essential.
 Hydrogen peroxide is an oxidizer that breaks the iron bonds in hemoglobin, causing the red color to disappear.
-The fizzing reaction indicates active breakdown of the blood compounds.
+The visible fizzing indicates the compound is actively breaking down.

 Tips

-• Never use hot water on blood — heat permanently bonds the protein to fabric
+- Never use hot water on blood — heat permanently bonds the protein to fabric fibers

-• Test hydrogen peroxide on an inconspicuous area first, as it can lighten colored fabrics
+- Test hydrogen peroxide on a hidden area first, as it can lighten colored fabrics

-• For dried blood, soak the stain in cold salt water for 30 minutes before applying peroxide
+- For dried blood, soak in cold salt water for 30 minutes before applying peroxide

-• Your own saliva contains enzymes that break down your own blood — effective for small fresh stains
+- Saliva contains enzymes that break down blood proteins — effective for small fresh spots on your own clothes